memgraph/best-practices/import/README.md

 The cypher and csv folders contain examples of how to load a CYPHERL file and run LOAD CSV via `pymgclient` and `neo4j` Python clients.

 Before running any import script, make sure the `../dataset/graph500/download_dataset.sh` is [executed first](../datasets/graph500/README.md), It will pull all necessary data into the dataset directory needed to run the tests.

+Dataset details are explained in the [graph500 dataset README](../datasets/graph500/README.md).

 If you are running a test, for example, the node import process in pymgclient, you need to pass the dataset size: